 Whether you call it a place where everyone organizes their papers or Mom or Dad's command center (Affiliate Link), this area is super helpful for everyone in the family.
 This area should hold your family’s calendar and all the home and kids' school paperwork.
 Read more about tips on making a command station.

-18. Get kids involve with Meal Planning
+18. Get kids involved with Meal Planning

 Meal planning is a major time suck for one person to do, especially if you are like our family and me, where we love to have different meals each week.
-Read about the review on a meal delivery service called "Sun Basket."

 19. Keep baby bottles in a large bin